cloud-ark/caastle/docs/environment.rst

 ------------

 An environment is defined in a yaml file using declarative syntax.
-Environment definition consists of two sections *resources* and *app_deployment*.
+Environment definition consists of two sections *cloud resources* and *app_deployment target*.
-Here is an example of environment definition containing AWS RDS resource and AWS ECS for application deployment.
+Here is an example of environment definition containing AWS RDS as cloud resource and AWS ECS as application deployment target.

 .. code-block:: yaml